Welcome to Williams!

 I want to go to New York City, Boston, Albany

 Get to NYC, Boston, Albany: Just need your big city fix?
-Go to Peoplesoft’s Self-Service menu and you can make reservations on Williams’ motorcoach transport, Williams Transport.
+Go to the Student Records System Self-Service menu and you can make reservations on Williams’ motorcoach transport, Williams Transport.
 This self-sufficient, student run program provides regular service during milestone travel times (October reading period, Thanksgiving, Christmas, end of first semester, etc.) during the academic year to Albany International Airport, New York City and Boston-Logan Airport.

 There are also weekend motorcoach trips available to NYC and Boston during the academic year.

 I want to get around Berkshire County, but I don’t have a car